isteven/angular-multi-select/README.md

 ##### max-labels
 Maximum number of items that will be displayed in the dropdown button.
 If not specified, will display all selected items.
 <br />Example: "1"
-<br />- Using the input-model above, then button will display: "Bruce Wayne, ... [ Selected: 2 ]"
+<br />- Using the input-model above, then button will display: "Bruce Wayne, ... [ Total: 2 ]"

-##### max-height
-Maximum height of the list of checkboxes in pixels.
-Will show scrollbar on overflow.
-<br />Example: "100".

 ##### is-disabled
 Expression to be evaluated.
 Will disable or enable the checkboxes.